OWASP/owasp-mastg/Document/0x04a-Mobile-App-Taxonomy.md

 - [Google Flutter](https://flutter.dev/ "Google Flutter")
 - [React Native](https://reactnative.dev/ "React Native")

-If an apps is developed using these these frameworks, the app will use the internal APIs native to each system and offer performance equivalent to native apps.
+If an app is developed using these these frameworks, the app will use the internal APIs native to each system and offer performance equivalent to native apps.
 Also, these apps can make use of all device capabilities, including the GPS, accelerometer, camera, the notification system, etc. Since the final output is very similar to previously discussed _native apps_, apps developed using these frameworks are said to be _native apps_.

 ## Web Apps